 with the support of: Artist at Residence Munich, the Department of Culture of the City of Munich, Institut del Teatre Diputació de Barcelona, Pasoa2, the winner piece of Certamen Coreográfico de Madrid 2024.

-[interdisciplinary performance]
+module: [interdisciplinary performance]

 in their interdisciplinary collaboration, THE BEAUTIFUL FORMULA COLLECTIVE, Steve Coleman, alina sokulska & Víctor Aicua explore the relation between the media of painting & drawing, music and dance. united by the fundamental method of their research, spontaneous composition, the “trio” is navigating the spaces that open as a result of the frictions produced as various pieces, scores and media are put together in a common performance space. sliding between the fixed and the improvised materials, the performance invites an audience gaze to enter into a game where multiple meanings are being produced, shifted and erased.